Learnings from Managing Marketing BudgetsBy Martijn Scheijbeler Published April 18, 2022 Last Modified June 1, 2023

 In my 1st job in Marketing, I ‘managed’ a marketing budget of less than €5.000 a month (mainly paid acquisition spend), eventually growing it to about €20.000 a month.
-A few jobs later, my budget responsibility has grown significantly, while now responsible for a yearly eight-digit figure ($)💸.
-This creates a need for more accuracy, accountability, and diligence into what you’re spending resources on and the return on investments.
+My budget responsibility has grown significantly a few jobs later, while I am now responsible for a yearly eight-digit figure ($)💸.
+This creates a need for more accuracy, accountability, and diligence in what you’re spending resources on and the return on investments.

 Operating Expenses versus Compensation versus Other

-Often you’ll roll into a role or organization that already has a set strategy and aligned budget plan.
+You’ll often roll into a role or organization with a set strategy and aligned budget plan.
 The same applied to my role at RVshare, which I joined almost four years ago.
 It’s rarely the case that you get to build a budget out from $0/scratch.
-Instead, I joined on a budget plan that already had some essential buckets (that we remain to invest in).
+Instead, I joined a budget plan that already had some essential buckets (that we remain to invest in).
 This often also predetermines the organization’s path and how a budget will be divided in the short term.

-- Operating Expenses/OpEx: All expenses tied to regular marketing activities, campaigns, and the operations of the business.
+- Operating Expenses/OpEx: All expenses tied to regular marketing activities, campaigns, and business operations.
 I can’t describe it better than Investopedia does here.

 - Capital Expenses/CapEx: For most businesses or functions, there is a more strong capital element for investments that they’re making.
 As we’re a very asset-light business, we don’t own any inventory and don’t have any actual physical marketing assets (at least not to make a dent in a budget plan).
 This is not a thing for us.
 And probably with us many other marketing organizations.

-- Compensation: Salary, Bonuses, etc. Basically what you get paid every two weeks.
+- Compensation: Salary, Bonuses, etc. Basically what you get paid every bi-weekly.

 Direct Return versus Non-Direct versus Supporting

 - Direct Return: Channels that directly can drive a return on investment and can be measured on this basis.
 Examples of that are Paid Acquisition, SEO, and Marketing Partnerships.
-It doesn’t have to be a scientific method, but you can predict your spend > revenue pretty well often.
+It doesn’t have to be a scientific method, but you can often predict your spending > revenue.

-- Non-Direct Return: Other channels, for example, more focused on driving awareness or reach like PR, Social Media (Organic) and Brand Marketing.
+- Non-Direct Return: Other channels, for example, are more focused on driving awareness or reach like PR, social media (Organic), and brand marketing.

-Categories like travel, meals/entertainment, and education are not directly coming out of our marketing budget.
+Categories like travel, meals/entertainment, and learning & development are not directly from our marketing budget.
 But it is realistically also a tiny allocation of a total multi-million dollar budget (considering we have a relatively small team, we do invest in them, don’t worry).
-Which doesn’t mean that it’s low in itself as you always want to make business travel possible, as well as training & education.
+This doesn’t mean that it’s low in itself as you always want to make business travel possible, as well as training & education.

 Internal versus External

-On ‘who’ do you spend your resources, and how is the decision made.
-In most cases, this is not a finance/budget-driven decision, in my opinion.
-As it’s mainly tied to what functional/strategic expertise you need to make an impact in a specific area.
-Before a year’s start (financial years exist for a reason), we plan out our expected spend on internal versus external resources.
-At that point, we often already have an idea of what we’d like to add headcount for and what might be better to hire external support for.
+On ‘who’ do you spend your resources, and how is the decision made?
+In most cases, this is not a finance/budget-driven decision, as it’s mainly tied to what functional/strategic expertise you need to make an impact in a specific area.
+We plan our expected spend on internal versus external resources before a year’s start (financial years exist for a reason).
+At that point, we often already know what we’d like to add headcount for and what might be better for hiring external support.

 The narrative around this is often that you always need to scale.
-It applies to most startups, and overall I’m a fan of it.
+It applies to most startups, and I’m a fan of it overall.
 But it’s not realistic later on.
-A business with 90% of its marketing expenses is not healthy at scale.
+A business with 90% of its marketing expenses is unhealthy at scale.
 Scaling an unlimited budget might work well for you, but at some point, Finance will start knocking on your door as you’re ruining their cash flow positions.

-“A good leader can plan for any type of cost well ahead” – Nobody said ever.
-New ideas and costs always come up; I’m a firm believer in making sure that you keep a flexible mind and can adjust plans.
+“A good leader can plan for any type of cost well ahead,” – Nobody said ever.
+New ideas and costs always come up; I firmly believe in ensuring you keep a flexible mind and can adjust plans.
 For example, when we hit the pandemic in 2020, all our (preplanned budget) plans were useless as it would have ruined RVshare if we had continued on that spending level.
-Two months later, it turned out that we needed to spend way more aggressively than we ever expected and we ended up ‘overspending’ according to budget plans by many millions.
+Two months later, it turned out that we needed to spend way more aggressively than we ever expected, and we ended up ‘overspending’ according to budget plans by many millions.

 Brand versus Performance

-“You should always invest in the long-term by building a brand” versus “Performance Marketing is key, Advertising can’t be measured”.
-If you’ve heard both, welcome to the club!
+“You should always invest in the long-term by building a brand” versus “Performance Marketing is key, Advertising can’t be measured” if you’ve heard both, welcome to the club!
 If you lean one way, you might be able to learn a bit more about the other side.
 It’s a misconception that you can’t measure a brand.
-The comparison that I keep bringing up to people is the one of Booking.com versus Airbnb, one very well known for its performance marketing and the other one for its amazing brand building.
-However, that doesn’t mean that Airbnb spends over $400+ million on efforts that I would mainly categorize as performance marketing.
-Initiatives don’t always belong in a bucket, although I just described as they do.
-Both sides are just as important and not your budget but your overall marketing strategy should guide you on what to spend money on.
-Ours has guided us in multiple ways but we’ll remain to invest heavily in both buckets, in the future.
+The comparison I keep bringing up to people is the one of Booking.com versus Airbnb, one very well known for its performance marketing and the other for its amazing brand building.
+However, that doesn’t mean Airbnb spends over $400+ million on efforts that I would mainly categorize as performance marketing.
+Initiatives don’t always belong in a bucket, although I just described them as they do.
+Both sides are just as important, and not your budget but your overall marketing strategy should guide you on what to spend money on.
+Ours has guided us in multiple ways, but we’ll remain to invest heavily in both buckets, in the future.

 Working with Finance